harbour/core/README.md

 1. Windows 7 or upper system is recommended to build Harbour.
-2. Make sure to have your C compiler of choice installed in PATH.
+2. Make sure to have your C compiler of choice installed in `PATH`.
 Refer to your C compiler installation and setup instructions for details.
-It's recommended to make sure no tools in your PATH belonging to other C compilers are interfering with your setup.
-It's also discouraged to keep multiple copies of the same compiler, or different versions of the same compiler in PATH at the same time.
+It's recommended to make sure no tools in your `PATH` belonging to other C compilers are interfering with your setup.
+It's also discouraged to keep multiple copies of the same compiler, or different versions of the same compiler in `PATH` at the same time.
 For the list of supported compilers, look up [Supported Platforms and C Compilers](#supported-platforms-and-c-compilers).
 3. GNU Make 3.81 or upper is required.
 A copy of this tool is included in the source package, so you don't have to do anything.
-   If you want to get it separately, you can find it [here](https://sourceforge.net/projects/mingw/files/MinGW/Extension/make/)
+   If you want to get it separately, you can find it [here](https://sourceforge.net/projects/mingw/files/MinGW/Extension/make/).
-   Unpack it to your PATH or Harbour source root directory, and run it as `mingw32-make`.
+   Unpack it to your `PATH` or Harbour source root directory, and run it as `mingw32-make`.

 To build: